LBHackney-IT/smpa-backend/docs/docs/screens/30-screen.md

 # 30. Other materials options

-The user is allowed to select "This is not applicable" or "You're proposing a new material to be used" on each of the materials screens.
-In these cases, we just want to patch the extension-proposal.
+The user is allowed to select "This is not applicable" or "Material and finish match the existing" on each of the materials screens.
+These can be sent as booleans `not_applicable` and `matches_existing`.

 ![](/static/screen32.png)